mod-audio/mod-host/README.md

     quit
         bye!

-For each effect added, one client on JACK will be created.
+For each effect added one client on JACK will be created.
 The names of clients follow the standard: effect_\<instance_number\>

-For each command sent, one response is given.
-If the command is valid, the response format will be:
+For each command sent one response is given.
+If the command is valid the response format will be:

     resp <status> [value]